Movatterモバイル変換

 Illustration of a badger brought to bay by a Dachshund (Dachshund is German for "badger-dog")

-European badgers are of little significance to hunting economies, though they may be actively hunted locally.
-Methods used for hunting badgers include catching them in jaw traps, ambushing them at their setts with guns, smoking them out of their earths and through the use of specially bred dogs such asFox Terriers andDachshunds to dig them out.[91]
-Badgers are, however, notoriously durable animals; their skins are thick, loose and covered in long hair which acts as protection, and their heavily ossified skulls allow them to shrug off mostblunt traumas, as well asshotgun pellets.[92]
+European badgers are of little significance to the hunting economy, although they may be hunted locally.
+Methods used to hunt badgers include setting jaw traps, ambushing them at their setts with guns, smoking them out of their burrows, and using specially bred dogs such asFox Terriers andDachshunds to dig them out.[91]
+However, badgers are notoriously durable animals.
+Their thick, loose skin is covered in long hair for protection, and their heavily ossified skulls allow them to shrug off mostblunt traumas andshotgun pellets.[92]

 Badger-baiting